dzhou20/IPEO-SwissIMAGE-MMLearning/README.md

 Notes:
 - `--group` is required in fusion mode.
 Valid groups are the keys in `sweco_group_of_variables.py`.
+- `--group all` merges all SWECO groups and removes duplicate variable names.
 - Add `--pretrained` to load pretrained weights (requires local cache or network access).

 ## Reproducibility Checklist